opendocsg/slw-judgments-backfill/2014_SGCA_40/report.md

 **Introduction**

-1       The present appeal arose out of the decision of the High Court judge (“the Judge”) to set aside part of an arbitral award in _BLB and another v BLC and others_ [2013] 4 SLR 1169 (“the Judgment”) on the ground of a breach of natural justice.
+1       The present appeal arose out of the decision of the High Court judge (“the Judge”) to set aside part of an arbitral award in _BLB and another v BLC and others_ <span class="citation">[2013] 4 SLR 1169</span> (“the Judgment”) on the ground of a breach of natural justice.

 2       The central question raised in this appeal is a factual one, _ie_ , whether the Judge was correct in finding that the sole arbitrator had not addressed his mind to one of the respondents’ counterclaims (“the Disputed Counterclaim”) and thereby failed to deal with an essential issue in the dispute.